Z728x/TechShell/README.md

 # TechShell Project
 ## By Dawson Benison and Collin Songy
+Each member seperately worked on thier own versions of the project, while also discussing the best way to complete the project.
+Once both partners were finished the more finished implementation was chosen.
 ### Overview
-An C implementation of a simple command line shell.
-Executes command, has built in funciton cd and exit.
+A C implementation of a simple command line shell.
+Executes commands, has built in funcitons cd and exit.
 Handles I/O redirection opereators, <, >, >>, 2>, 2>>.

 # Usage
 ## 1. Clone the repository